 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, PayPal reported total carbon emissions of approximately 478,100,000 kg CO2e, a decrease from 515,100,000 kg CO2e in 2023.
-The emissions breakdown for 2024 includes Scope 1 emissions at about 2,100,000 kg CO2e, Scope 2 emissions at approximately 8,800,000 kg CO2e (market-based), and a significant contribution from Scope 3 emissions, which totalled around 485,100,000 kg CO2e.
-Notably, the largest components of Scope 3 emissions were from purchased goods and services (about 399,000,000 kg CO2e) and employee commuting (approximately 18,000,000 kg CO2e).
-PayPal has set ambitious climate commitments, aiming to reduce absolute operational greenhouse gas emissions by 25% by 2025, using 2019 as the baseline year.
+In 2024, PayPal reported total carbon emissions of approximately 478,100,000 kg CO2e, with Scope 1 emissions at about 2,100,000 kg CO2e, Scope 2 emissions (market-based) at approximately 8,800,000 kg CO2e, and Scope 3 emissions reaching about 485,100,000 kg CO2e.
+This represents a decrease from 2023, where total emissions were about 515,100,000 kg CO2e, with Scope 1 at approximately 3,500,000 kg CO2e, Scope 2 (market-based) at about 9,800,000 kg CO2e, and Scope 3 at around 525,000,000 kg CO2e.
+PayPal has set ambitious climate commitments, aiming to reduce absolute operational greenhouse gas (GHG) emissions by 25% by 2025 from a 2019 baseline.
 This target applies to both Scope 1 and Scope 2 emissions.
-Additionally, the company has committed to a 25% reduction in Scope 3 emissions from fuel and energy-related activities over the same timeframe.
-Furthermore, PayPal aims for 75% of its suppliers, by spend, to have science-based targets by 2025.
-In terms of specific reduction initiatives, PayPal has set a target to reduce Scope 1 emissions by 80% and Scope 2 emissions by 80% from the 2019 baseline by 2025.
-The company has reported an 18% decrease in operational GHG emissions (Scope 1 and 2) from 2023, attributed to enhanced operational efficiency and a focus on clean energy.
-Overall, PayPal's climate strategy reflects a commitment to significant emissions reductions and alignment with science-based targets, contributing to broader industry efforts to combat climate change.
+Additionally, the company aims for a 25% reduction in Scope 3 emissions from fuel and energy-related activities over the same timeframe.
+Notably, PayPal also commits that 75% of its suppliers by spend will have science-based targets by 2025.
+In terms of specific reduction initiatives, PayPal has set a target to reduce Scope 1 emissions by 50% and Scope 2 emissions by 50% from a 2019 baseline by 2025.
+Furthermore, operational GHG emissions (Scope 1 and 2) decreased by 18% from 2023, contributing to their goal of a 25% reduction by 2025.
+Overall, PayPal's climate strategy reflects a commitment to significant emissions reductions and engagement with suppliers to enhance sustainability across its value chain.

 Access structured emissions data, company-specific emission factors, and source documents